Like a Local

 Feature Adventure: Walk on the Wild Side

-The SeaVenture tour at Discovery Cove – the little sister to SeaWorld located on the outskirts of Orlando – is like walking on the moon…except there’s colorful marine life swirling around you instead of stars.
+The SeaVenture tour at Discovery Cove – the little sister to SeaWorld located off International Drive – is like walking on the moon…except there’s colorful marine life swirling around you instead of stars.
 After shimmying into wet suits and easing into The Grand Reef, essentially a man-made coral reef consisting of 1.2 million gallons of saltwater up to 13 feet deep, a dive helmet is lowered over you, feeding oxygen as you wander along the bottom of the reef floor.
 During the 20-minute experience, you’ll come eye to eye with sharks, pet velvety rays, and cut through schools of fish like Moses parting the Red Sea.